master-puller/Difroc/readme.md

 writing lots of testing libs all the time.

 Usage: `$0 [OPTION] cmd [CMDOPTS]`
-> Difroc runs cmd against every input file in dir and compares output"
+> Difroc runs cmd against every input file in dir and compares output
 >  useful for testing standalone programs

 **DIFROC is NOT SANITIZED.
 DO NOT USE WITH UNTRUSTED INPUT**